FerasBasha/Forecasting-Retail-Sales-Using-Google-Trends-and-Machine-Learning/README.md

 - This experiment investigates weather the use of Google Trends search index data helps in making better sales foreacsts.
 - The experiment is applied on two real-world datasets: (1) [Brazilian e-commerce by Olist](https://www.kaggle.com/olistbr/brazilian-ecommerce) and (2) [Breakfast at the Frat by dunnhumby](https://www.dunnhumby.com/source-files/).
 - [Google Trends](https://trends.google.com/trends/?geo=TR) data used in this experiment is collected from the official website.
-- The null hypothesis is that there is no statistically significant difference in the average MASE score between models that use only real world data to make predictions and models that use real world data and Google Trends to make predictions.
+- The null hypothesis is,  that there is no statistically significant difference in the average MASE score between models that use only real world data to make predictions and models that use real world data and Google Trends to make predictions.
 A paired t-test is conducted to test the null hypothesis.
 - The source code  of the experiment is made available to the public and can be adapted in future projects.

 ### Prediction Task